thefinn93/signal-weechat/README.md

 `/signal +12025551212 hi!
 I'm texting you from weechat!`

+## Limitations

+There are numerous issues in the GitHub issues for this project, but the following limitations are imposed by signal-cli's dbus interface.
+Some of them have open issues on signal-cli:

+* No contact or group names yet. ([#55](https://github.com/AsamK/signal-cli/issues/55))
+* Can't register or link other devices.
+* Can only register one number.

 ## Support

 good luck.
 No but seriously, feel free to file an issue, just no promises of support.